savebe/savebe.github.io/_projects/pipeguard-robotics_more-info.md

 ## Software and control

 The software combines **motor control, camera streaming, sensor acquisition, communication and data logging**.

-The robot communicates over a local wireless network.
-Commands and status information are exchanged using TCP/IP, while the camera provides a live MJPEG video stream to the operator.
+The robot communicates over a local wireless network, with commands and status information exchanged through TCP/IP and the camera image streamed as MJPEG video.
 A basic image-processing approach based on shadow detection was also developed to estimate the direction of the pipe and support autonomous navigation.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">